emeb/up5k_basic/README.md

 standard.
 I've added a 6502 to Wishbone bridge mapped to addresses $F100-$F1FF which provides access to all four cores.
 Currently only the SPI core at addresses $F106-$F10F is connected but I've tested it and added some bare-bones access routines in the support ROM.
-At the time of this commit the support for the SPI and I2C cores is only available in an experimental branch of the nextpnr tool, but it expected in mainline shortly.
+This requires features that were added to nextpnr on March 23, 2019 so make sure you've got the latest from git.

 ## LED PWM